 - Adequate sleep

-- Incorporate Apple Cider Vinegar, fenugreek, and cinnamon extract into your diet
+- Incorporate Apple Cider Vinegar, fenugreek and cinnamon extract in your diet

 - Lose weight